teuben/teunix/docs/astronomy-on-ubuntu.md

 Useful to know it exists, but out of scope for this paper?

-## Startup Files or Dotfiles

-In addition to you .bashrc (or .cshrc etc.) there are other tools to keep your shell environment organized.
-One is the **direnv** command, which allows you to keep project specific environment variables.

-Another is my own, the *rc* alias, which depends on an ~/rc/PROJECT.rc file in which you place your own project dependant commands.
-This also serves as a *self-documenting* reminder what the heck you are doing

-I use the following bash function for this

-    rc () {
-      if [ ! $1 ]; then
-        echo No project listed, known ones are: cd ~/rc
-        ls *.rc | sed s/.rc//g
-      elif [ ! $2 ]; then
-        source ~/rc/$1.rc
-      else
-        more ~/rc/$1.rc
-      fi
-    }

 ## Pandemic

 During the 2020+ pandemic we all learned communications were now channeled through